SecretPasta/G2_CEMS/README.md

 and JAVAFX for the user interface.

 Developed by:
-Boris Shoostin
+Boris Shoostin,
-Alexander Pitkin
+Alexander Pitkin,
-Ilya Vorotyntsev
+Ilya Vorotyntsev,
-Alon Ternerider
+Alon Ternerider,
-Omri Sharof
+Omri Sharof,
 Nadav Goldin